gasawase/BookHarbour/README.md

 - be able to have a drop down with all of the tags that the user can auto select to prevent overwriting
 - have it search through the list of tags to see if they're writing anything that is already there
 - a way to delete tags
+	- tap again to delete
 - redesign reading menu in reader to make more sense

+FROM Desgin Doc:
+- sort by genre
+	- maybe add the genre to a tag so you can also add it to other books?
+- sort by rating
+- sort by reading status
+- display reading status/total read time on book details modal

 ----DONE----